cakephp/docs/en/plugins.rst

         'WebmasterTools' => array('bootstrap' => true, 'routes' => true),
     ));

-With the above, you no longer need to manually include() or require() a plugin's configuration or routes file--It happens automatically at the proper time and in the proper place.
+With this style of configuration, you no longer need to manually include() or require() a plugin's configuration or routes file--It happens automatically at the right time and place.
 The exact same parameters could have also been supplied to the load() method, which would have loaded only those three plugins, and not the rest.

+Finally, you can also specify a set of defaults for loadAll which will apply to every plugin that doesn't have a more specific cofiguration.

+Loading all plugins bootstrap and loading routes from Blog:

+    CakePlugin::loadAll(array(
+        array('bootstrap' => true),
+        'Blog' => array('routes' => true)
+    ));

+Note that any all files specified should actually exist in the configured plugin(s) or PHP will give warnings for each file it cannot load.
+This is especially important to remember when specifying defaults for all plugins.

 Some plugins additionally need to create one or more tables in your database.
 In